CopterExpress/clover/docs/en/copterhack2022.md

 Criteria for judging the jury at the final:

 1. Readiness and the article (max.
 10 points): the degree of readiness of the project; an accessible and understandable description of the project in the article; a link to the code with comments, diagrams, drawings.
-According to the article, it should be possible to reproduce the project and get the result.
+It should be possible to reproduce the project and get the result according to the article.
-2. Amount of work has been done (max.
-6 points): the amount of work has been done by the team in the framework of CopterHack 2022, its complexity, and the technical level.
+2. Amount of work done (max.
+6 points): the amount of work done by the team in the framework of CopterHack 2022, its complexity, and the technical level.
 3. Usefulness for Clover (max.
-6 points): the relevance of the Clover and PX4 platform application in practice, the potential level of demand from other Clover users.
+6 points): the relevance to the Clover and PX4 platform application in practice, the potential level of demand from other Clover users.
 4. Presentation at the final (max.
 3 points): quality and entertainment of the final presentation; completeness of the project coverage; demonstration; answers to the jury's questions.

 ## Prize fund